 - 9. How do agents predict future conditions (environmental and internal) in their adaptive traits?
 What assumptions about, or mechanisms of, the real individuals being modeled were the basis for how prediction is modeled? - 10.
 How does simulated prediction make use of mechanisms such as memory, learning, or environmental cues?
-Or is prediction "tacit": only implied in simple adaptive traits?
+Or is prediction "tacit": only implied in simple adaptive traits, i.e., only implied in simple rules for adaptive behavior?

-- 11. What variables of their environment and themselves are agents assumed to sense and therefore be able to consider in their behavior? - 12.
+- 11. What variables of their environment and themselves are agents assumed to sense and therefore be able to consider in their behavior?
+What is the basis of these assumptions. - 12.
 What sensing mechanisms are modeled explicitly, and which sensed variables are agents instead assumed simply to "know"? - 13.
 With what accuracy or uncertainty are agents assumed to "know" or sense which variables?
-Over what distances in geographic, network, grid, or other space?
+Over what distances (in geographic, network, grid, or other space)?